isomerpages/moe-silingpri/_our-experiences/Co Curricular Activities/Clubs.md

 *   provide students with platform and opportunities to showcase talents and become confident speakers of their work of Art (Exposure)
 *   provide opportunities for students to participate in competitions (Excellence)

-**Teachers-in-charge:**&nbsp;Fadlinah Binte Saban, Siti Horrianie Binte Osman, Normah Binte Mohamed Nor
+**Teachers-in-charge:**&nbsp; Mdm Fadlinah Binte Saban, Ms Nadyah Binte Azman, Ms Chong Wen Shan Rosamund

 ### Brownies